dhphub/VINS-Mono/README.md

 1. Change to your topic name in the config file.

-2. Camera calibration: We support the PINHOLE model and the [MEI model](http://www.robots.ox.ac.uk/~cmei/articles/single_viewpoint_calib_mei_07.pdf).
+2. Camera calibration: We support the [pinhole model](http://docs.opencv.org/2.4.8/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.html) and the [MEI model](http://www.robots.ox.ac.uk/~cmei/articles/single_viewpoint_calib_mei_07.pdf).
 You can calibrate your camera with any tools you like.
 Just write the parameters in the config file in the right format.

 3. Camera-Imu extrinsic parameters: If you have seen the config files for EuRoC and AR demos, you can find that we just use coarse values.
 If you familiar with transformation, you can figure out the rotation and position by your eyes or via hand measuerments.
 Then write these values into config as the initial guess.
 Our estimator will refine extrinsic parameters online.
 If you don't know anything about the camera-IMU transformation, just ignore the extrinsic parameters and set the **estimate_extrinsic** to **2**, and rotate your device set at the beginning for a few seconds.
 When the system works successfully, we will save the calibration result. you can use these result as initial values for next time.